joseguardo/IntelligentChunking/app/data/processed/original/chunks/10_illegality_voluntary_prepayment_and_cancellation.md

 (a) If:

-- (i) any sum payable to any Lender by an Obligor is required to be increased under clause 17.2(c) (Tax Gross-up); or
+(i) any sum payable to any Lender by an Obligor is required to be increased under clause 17.2(c) (Tax Gross-up); or

-- (ii) any Lender claims indemnification from the Parent or an Obligor under clause 17.3 (Tax Indemnity) or clause 18.1 (Increased Costs),
+(ii) any Lender claims indemnification from the Parent or an Obligor under clause 17.3 (Tax Indemnity) or clause 18.1 (Increased Costs),

-the Parent may, whilst the circumstance giving rise to the requirement for that increase or indemnification continues, give the Facility Agent notice (if such circumstances relate to a Lender) of cancellation of the Commitment of that Lender and its intention to procure the repayment of that Lender's participation in the Utilisations; or may, if such circumstances relate to a Lender, instead exercise its rights under clause 40.8 (Replacement of Lender).
+the Parent may, whilst the circumstance giving rise to the requirement for that increase or indemnification continues, give the Facility Agent notice (if such circumstances relate to a Lender) of cancellation of the Commitment of that Lender and its intention to procure the repayment of that Lender's participation in the Utilisations;

-(b) On receipt of a notice referred to in paragraph (a) above in relation to a Lender, the Commitment(s) of that Lender shall immediately be reduced to zero.

-(c) On the last day of each Interest Period which ends after the Parent has given notice under paragraph (a) above in relation to a Lender (or, if earlier, the date specified by the Parent in that notice), each Borrower to which a Utilisation is outstanding shall repay that Lender's participation in that Utilisation together with all interest and other amounts accrued under the Senior Finance Documents.
+or may, if such circumstances relate to a Lender, instead exercise its rights under clause 40.8 (Replacement of Lender).

 # 10.6 Right of Cancellation in Relation to a Defaulting Lender